Helen Maharaj BABCP Accredited CBT Therapist / EMDR / Couple Therapy

-Contact me to arrange your free initial telephone consultation to discuss if CBT is right for you.
-In this 15-20 minute call you can also ask any questions you have about CBT and what therapy will involve.
+Contact me to arrange your free initial telephone consultation to discuss if which therapy is right for you.
+In this 15-20 minute call you can also ask any questions you have about therapy and what therapy will involve.
 Contact me now by phone or email.

 Training, qualifications & experience

 I am a fully accredited with the British Association of Behavioural and Cognitive Psychotherapies (BABCP).

 I have an undergraduate degree in Psychology where I learnt the underlying psychological theories of mental health and human behaviour.
 Following this I completed a PgCert in Mental Health to use CBT to help people with milder symptoms of depression and anxiety.
 Then following gaining experience in that, I have completed a PgDip in CBT during which I learnt advanced Cognitive Behavioural Therapy techniques from national and international experts.
 I have completed Parts 1 & 2 of EMDR Training.
 I have trained at Tavistock Relationships to provide Integrative Couple Therapy.
 While I have been qualified for many years I recognise the importance of continually building my knowledge and experience as detailed at the end of this section.

 Postgraduate Diploma in Cognitive Behavioural Therapy - Royal Holloway, University of London

 Postgraduate Certificate in Mental Health (Primary Care) - University of Hertfordshire

 EMDR Part 1 and Part 2 - EMDR Works